 Math Enrichment Centre is supported in part with an Endowment Grant from the Canadian Mathematical Society.

-For information on courses, registration & fees, please write to email address indicated on each individual course page below.
+For information on courses, registration & fees, please write to the email address indicated on each individual course page below.
 We are not able to take or return phone calls.